 Mindfulness has been a powerful addition to cognitive behavioral therapy.
 Mindfulness Based Stress Reduction (MBSR) and Mindfulness Based Cognitive Therapy (MBCT) have both shown positive effects in treating a variety of mood disorders.

 Brain imaging studies have also found mindfulness practice to be associated with changes in brain structures associated with learning, memory, and mood regulation.

 ATTITUDES of MINDFULNESS

 There are several attitudes that are central to mindfulness:

-Non-judging means observing your own experiences without judgment.
-It is a powerful habit of our minds to constantly categorize our experiences as good, bad, or neutral, which we judge as boring.
-Mindfulness means stepping back and being aware of the constant pull to judge or evaluate our experiences and encourages us to step back and observe our experiences without judgment.
+It is a powerful habit of our minds to constantly categorize our experiences as good, bad, or neutral/boring.
+Mindfulness teaches us to be more aware of the constant pull to judge or evaluate our experiences and encourages us to step back and observe our experiences without judgment.

 When you notice the mind judging, there is no need to stop it, but rather observe the judging quality of the mind and identify it as judgmental thinking.
 It is important not to judge the judging, but simply note that it is present.